 - Budget-friendly options

 Spinning reels sit below the rod, and like their spincasting relatives, they have a spool that orients the line perpendicularly to its direction of travel.
-That can cause some memory issues, and these reels are generally not the best choice for line with elephantine memory or for jigging, where coiled lines will set your lure dancing wildly.
+That can cause some memory issues, and these types of fishing reels are generally not the best choice for line with elephantine memory or for jigging, where coiled lines will set your lure dancing wildly.

 To cast a spinning reel, you first catch the line with your fore-finger, and then open the bail.
 At that point, the line will flow freely.
 Simply closing the bail after you cast allows the reel handle to do its thing.